 SECURE JOBS with stable and predictable working hours that provide us with a living wage and continuity of supports for NDIS clients.

 - lobby our politicians to agree to our demands,

 - seek the involvement of our employers in our campaign,

 - work with our clients and their carers to make the NDIS the best it can be.

-Enter your details below to join the campaign, and check out this resolution for your workplace.
+Enter your details below to join the campaign, and check out these posters and other resources for your workplace.